Tom Lehrer: Early life

-Thomas Andrew Lehrer was born on April 9, 1928, to a secular Jewish family and grew up on Manhattan's Upper East Side.
-He is the son of Morris James Lehrer and Anna Lehrer (née Waller).
-He began studying classical piano at the age of seven, but was more interested in the popular music of the age.
-Eventually, his mother also sent him to a popular-music piano teacher.
+Thomas Andrew Lehrer was born in New York City on April 9, 1928, and grew up on Manhattan's Upper East Side.
+He was the son of Morris James Lehrer (1897–1986), a successful necktie designer, and Anna Lehrer (née Waller; 1905–1978) and older brother of Barry Waller Lehrer (1930–2007).
+Lehrer told an interviewer that he recalled an idyllic childhood on Manhattan's Upper West Side that included attending Broadway shows with his family and walking through Central Park day or night.
+He and his family were ethnically Jewish, following a generally secular lifestyle that included attending Jewish Sunday school but also celebrating Christmas; he remarked that his ties to Judaism were "more to do with the delicatessen than the synagogue (...) and 'God' was primarily an expletive(.)"
+As a child, he loved logic puzzles and math.
+He began taking classical piano lessons at the age of seven, but was more interested in the popular music of the age.
+Eventually, his mother sent him to a piano teacher who taught him how to play the Broadway show tunes he loved.
 At this early age, he began writing show tunes, which eventually helped him as a satirical composer and writer in his years of lecturing at Harvard University and later at other universities.

-Lehrer attended the Horace Mann School in Riverdale, New York, part of the Bronx.
+Lehrer attended the Horace Mann School in Riverdale, part of the Bronx borough of New York.
 He also attended Camp Androscoggin, both as a camper and a counselor.
+Stephen Sondheim had Tom Lehrer as a camp counselor.

-Lehrer was considered a child prodigy and entered Harvard College, where one of his professors was Irving Kaplansky, at the age of 15 after graduating from Loomis School.
-As a mathematics undergraduate student at Harvard College, he began to write comic songs to entertain his friends, including "Fight Fiercely, Harvard" (1945).
-Those songs were later named collectively The Physical Revue, a joking reference to a leading scientific journal, the Physical Review.
+Lehrer was considered a child prodigy and skipped two grades.
+After graduation from Loomis School, at the age of 15 he entered Harvard College, where one of his professors was Irving Kaplansky.
+As an undergraduate student at Harvard, he began to write comic songs, to entertain his friends, including "Fight Fiercely, Harvard".

+A fellow student and friend, the physicist Jeremy Bernstein, recalled that he was told to organize a luncheon entertainment for the seniors graduating in 1951.
+He knew only two entertainers, Lehrer and Al Capp, both of whom agreed.
+Lehrer ("and a small group of co-conspirators," Bernstein wrote) performed his songs as The Physical Revue for Harvard's physics department then and again in 1952.
+(Bernstein said, "This performance had remarkable consequences for Lehrer.
+Capp had a weekly radio program, and Lehrer became a fixture.
+I think that this was the first time he had been let loose on the general public, although the program only lasted four weeks.")
+The revue was punningly revived by Lehrer in 1993 as Songs of the Physical Revue – a special performance for the American Physical Society to commemorate the centenary of their journal, the Physical Review.